MANRY AT SEA ~ In the Wake of a Dream

 wins film grant competition at the 2017 American Documentary Film Festival

-We were an Official Selection of the 2017 American Documentary Film Festival in Palm Springs, California, to screen the trailer and pitch the film to a panel of documentary producers and distributors.
-70 submissions, 10 semi-finalists, 4 winners, including a grant to MANRY AT SEA.
+We won a postproduction award at the 2017 American Documentary Film Festival in Palm Springs, California.
+70 submissions, 10 semi-finalists, 4 winners, including MANRY AT SEA!

 Help complete this award-winning film.

 An ordinary man.
 A reluctant hero.
 An astonishing tale.

 I still have lots of bills to pay before to finish the film.
 Right now, I need funds for final postproduction.
 I’ve gathered all the stock footage, have the score nearly completed, secured music licenses, have a sound designer polishing the soundtrack, finalizing the animation, and I’m working full time on all the other details of finishing a feature film.
 Assembly is scheduled for October and the sound mix in November.